Not sure where to stay in Dubrovnik? Don’t miss this step by step guide to the best areas and hotels in Dubrovnik to help you plan your trip.

 Suggested Dubrovnik Hotels in Ploče

-- Villa Dubrovnik (luxury).
-A five-star beachfront hotel 15 minutes walk from the Old Town.
+Remember some of that luxury I mentioned?
+In hotels is really where it shines.
+And Villa Dubrovnik is a five-star beachfront hotel 15 minutes walk from the Old Town.

 Lapad – Best Area to Stay in Dubrovnik for Families